Health Care

 (COBRA).

-hospitals may only transfer or discharge patients needing emergency treatment
+transfer or discharge patients needing emergency treatment under their own

 Top ten causes of death in the U.S. for